krishna18-krishna/My_media_Backend/README.md

 For Users:

   ✅ Register and log in securely

   📝 Create, update, and delete posts

-🖼️ Attach image URLs to posts
+  🖼️ Attach user images to posts

   👍 Like or unlike other users’ posts

   💬 Comments other Users' post

   🧑‍💻 View your own posts in a profile/dashboard

   🔍 Explore posts by all users

   🔐 Secure sessions using JWT

   📥 Log out anytime

   🔐 Security:

   🔹Role-based access control (ready for admin/mod support)

   🔹Spring Security and JWT token-based authentication

   🔹Passwords hashed with SHA-1 for security

-Input validation and error handling
+  🔹Input validation and error handling

 🛠️ Tech Stack